Syntax details for the DB1 (databases) course at HdM Stuttgart

 It is also possible to use OOP-style object/row creation thanks

-to %ROWTYPE
+to %ROWTYPE:

 You can create custom exceptions: